incluit/OpenVino-Driver-Management/AWS/README.md

 ## ElasticSearch

-The data received from IoT Core is processed and displayed in a Kibana Dashboard.
+The data received from IoT Core is processed by an ElastiSearch cluster and displayed in a Kibana Dashboard.
+This dashboard is customizable and adapted to our purpose, with the information of the truck and driver behaviour.

 ## Cognito